davide2894/memory/project-journal.md

 v6. add card shuffling on page load v7. add move counter v8. add stars feature.
-It's dependent on move counter's value
+It's dependent on move counter's value v9. add timer v10. add restart button v11. add single match logic
-9. add timer
-10. add restart button
-11. add match logic
+12. extend it to all the cards
-12. add win condition
+12. add win conditions

+* clean code

 ## Day 1 - Monday 19 March 2018
 9:37 am - calm down.
 While it feels the most huge project I encountered so far, all I need is to divide and conquer.
 As Udacity says: you don't build a house all at once, but brick by brick.
 So.